kbhedi715881/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.

+# 2024-01-20
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words: This quote by computer scientist Donald Knuth reminds us that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder-to-maintain code, and potentially overlook more significant design issues.
+It's often better to write clear, straightforward code first and optimize only when profiling identifies genuine bottlenecks, after the core functionality is correct and stable.
+Always consider the trade-offs between code readability, maintainability, and performance.